 This bill would establish the Behavior Analyst Act.
-The bill would require a person to apply for and obtain a license from the Board of Psychology (Board), prior to engaging in the practice of behavior analysis, as defined, either as a behavior analyst or an assistant behavior analyst.
+The bill would require a person to apply for and obtain a license from the Board of Psychology (Board), prior to engaging in the practice of behavior analysis, as defined, either as a licensed behavior analyst, licensed assistant behavior analyst, registered behavior analyst intern, and registered behavior analysis technician.
 The bill would require applicants to, among other things, meet certain educational and training requirements, and submit fingerprints for both a state and federal criminal background check.